krolow/queue-run/docs/schedules.md

 You can use this to to temporarily take a scheduled job out of rotation, without having to delete the code.
 Simply change the scheduled and re-deploy.

+The scheduled job will show when you use the `build` command with "never" as the schedule, since it reports all available schedules, and you can run this schedule manually.

+It will not show when you use the `status` command, since this command only reports on schedules that are scheduled to run in the future.

-You can also use this to create scheduled jobs that you [run manually](#run-job-manually).
+You can also use this to create scheduled jobs that you [run manually](#run-job-manually) ie "on your schedule".

 ## Run Job Manually